manvithrockzz/hashnodeblogs/clk9722wa00030amgf0g1fem4.md

 In this example, the output is `Hello`.
 When `outerFunction` is called, it executes the `innerFunction`, which logs the value of `outerVariable` to the console.
 Since `innerFunction` has access to the lexical environment of its containing scope (`outerFunction`), it can successfully access and print the value of `outerVariable`.

-# Closures:
+# Closures

-A closure is a behaviour that occurs when a nested function "remembers" and retains access to variables from its outer scope, even after the outer function has finished executing.
+A closure is a <mark>behaviour</mark> that occurs when a nested function "remembers" and retains access to variables from its outer scope, even after the outer function has finished executing.

 ```javascript
 function outerFunction() {